 Crown Chakra – Spirituality (Purple)

 This candle is for the entire upper back through the upper neck and base of the head.
 Relaxing our bodies helps us to relax our minds.
 Our state of mind impacts our physical well-being.
-Clearing our head even for 5 minutes can change our day.
+Clearing our heads even for 5 minutes can change our day.
 I make this candle with soy wax, coconut oil, and chamomile essential oils.